FoobarOy/foosnapper/doc/foosnapper.md

 # DESCRIPTION

-**Foosnapper** is an automatic filesystem snapshooter, supporting Stratis and Btrfs filesystems.
-Snapshoot interval and retention can be configured per filesystem.
+**Foosnapper** is an automatic filesystem snapshotter, supporting Stratis and Btrfs filesystems.
+Snapshot interval and retention can be configured per filesystem.

 See */etc/foosnapper.conf* for example configuration and documentation.